Research Active Practice

 Check out the MoodBuster Information Leaflet HERE

-ORION-4 RESEARCH STUDY
+ORION-4 RESEARCH STUDY - CLOSED

 The practice is currently participating in a research study sponsored by the University of Oxford Clinical Trials Service Unit, looking at a new Cholesterol lowering injection.
 The idea is to find out if a new treatment could help prevent heart attacks and stroke.

 Eligible patients may be contact either via letter or telephone to invite you to take part if you wish.
 You do not have to take part if invited, but if you did, people around the world might benefit from this research in years to come.
 You will receive a patient information leaflet describing the study and what it would involve for you.
 The study is running from the surgery premises.